Table tennis grips and playing styles: Two-sided looper

 Two-sided penhold loopers almost exclusively play with the modern Chinese penhold style, where they use the Reverse Penhold Backhand to make powerful hybrid sidespin-topspin loops.
 RPB shots are often difficult to return because of the sidespin, and difficult to predict the direction of until the ball is already hit.

 Traditional penhold players can be two-sided loopers, but the backhand loop is a very difficult shot, requiring lots of training and extreme shoulder flexibility.
 Ryu Seung-Min has a good backhand loop for a traditional penholder, but still very much favors his powerful forehand.

 The most notable two-sided looper is Wang Hao, who uses the Reverse Penhold Backhand for almost all of his backhand shots.
 Other prominent two-sided penhold loopers are Félix Lebrun, Dang Qiu and Xue Fei.

 Counter driver

 The penholder's advantage of a small crossover is fully utilized in this style.
 Staying close to the table, counter drivers block and drive the opponent's topspins back across the table at speed, trying to force them out of position, abruptly change the pace of the game, or look for the opportunistic forehand kill.
 Counter drivers usually have a safe forehand loop as well, in case the opponent is a chopper and doesn't give topspins or easy kills readily.
 This style works well for short pips hitters.

-Notable penhold counter drivers include 2000 Asian Champion Chiang Peng-lung and South Korean player Moon Hyun-jung.
-Ma Lin, an incredibly well-rounded player, is also known to utilize this strategy when the opponent is lobbing the ball far from the table.
+Penhold counter drivers include Chiang Peng-lung and Moon Hyun-jung.
+Ma Lin also utilizes this strategy when the opponent lobs the ball far from the table.